 If you wish to apply to undertake an individual project at the College please ensure that you have the provisional agreement of an Imperial College London member of academic staff before you apply.

 Please email the appropriate Admissions Team if you have any queries.

 Please note that the College's Erasmus+ Key Action 1 (Mobility of HE Students and Staff) Co-ordinator is Mr Adrian Hawksworth.

 Orientation information for students whose admission has been confirmed

-Orientation Information for Visiting Students enrolling during the academic year (2016/17 academic year).
+Orientation Information for Visiting Students enrolling during the academic year (2018-19 academic year, 29th September 2018 onwards).